DongChen06/DongChen06.github.io/_pages/about.md

 - <span style="color:darkred"> Awards! </span> 03/2026: Happy to recieve the **William White Special Project Award**, Mississippi State University! 🎉
 - <span style="color:darkred"> Funding! </span> 02/2026: Two proposals about weed and wildlife management were awarded by the **Mississippi Soybean Promotion Board**! 🎉
 - <span style="color:darkred"> Funding! </span> 01/2026: Two proposals about weed management were awarded by the **National Watermelon Association** and **National Soybean Board**! 🎉
 - <span style="color:darkred"> New Papers! </span> 01/2026.
-Two papers on soft robot control have been accepted by 2026 American Control Conference.
+Two papers on soft robot control have been accepted by **2026 American Control Conference (ACC)**.
 See you in New Orleans this May!
 - <span style="color:darkred"> Funding! </span> 07/2025: We received three awards to support undergraduate research — the **Honors Fall 2025 Research Fellowship** ($1,500), **BCoE Undergraduate Student Research Award** ($2,500), and the **ORED Undergraduate Research Program** ($2,000).
 Congratulations to **Piyush**! 🎉
 - <span style="color:darkred"> Lab Updates! </span> 07/2025: Welcome **Linyuan Wang** and **Bishal Adhikari** as new PhD students in our lab!
 - <span style="color:darkred"> News! </span> 06/2025: Excited to be invited to join the **USDA NIFA Panel**!